MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 When ``curvature_on=None`` (the default), curvature is calculated on the time-averaged surface if an FFT filter is specified, or as a per-frame average if no filter is used.

-4.1 Distinguishing curvature of average surface vs. average of per-frame curvatures
+4.1 Calculating curvature from average surface vs. average of per-frame curvatures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Per-frame time averaging calculates curvature maps for each frame :math:`H_i` and :math:`K_i` before averaging across frames: